-Rachel Pikelny is an award-winning filmmaker, currently the Director of Production at Siskel/Jacobs Productions (SJP) and a 2017 Impact Partners Documentary Producing Fellow.
-With SJP, she is producing two in-progress feature documentaries: No Small Matter, a co-production with Kindling Group about early childhood education; and The Road Up, which centers on The Cara Program and its students as they rebuild their lives and find employment.
+Rachel Pikelny is an award-winning filmmaker, recently named to DOC NYC and Topic Studios’ “40 Under 40” filmmakers list and a 2017-18 Impact Partners Documentary Producing Fellow.
+With Siskel/Jacobs Productions, she is producing two in-progress feature documentaries: No Small Matter, a co-production with Kindling Group about early childhood education; and The Road Up, which centers on the Cara program and its students as they rebuild their lives and find employment.
 Previously, with Kartemquin Films, she produced The Trials of Muhammad Ali (Independent Lens, 2014), which premiered at the 2013 Tribeca Film Festival and won a national Emmy for Best Historical Long-Form Program; served as co-producer on American Arab (IDFA premiere; America ReFramed, 2016); and as associate producer on A Good Man (Full Frame premiere; American Masters, 2011).
 In 2010, Rachel coordinated the web engagement campaign for The Calling, a four-hour documentary miniseries produced by The Kindling Group and broadcast on Independent Lens.
 She spent several years at Kurtis Productions, creating episodes of the acclaimed docuseries Cold Case Files for A&E and American Greed for CNBC.
 A versatile producer/director, Rachel has produced promotional content for Fortune 500 companies such as Pepsi and USAA.
-She remains active in the independent filmmaking community, having judged entries for the News & Documentary Emmy Awards and the Chicago Short Film Brigade, and currently leading the Chicago chapter of the Documentary Producers Alliance (DPA).
+She remains active in the independent filmmaking community, having judged entries for the News & Documentary Emmy Awards and co-chairing the Chicago chapter of the Documentary Producers Alliance (DPA).

 JON SISKEL & GREG JACOBS, Executive Producers